Mana Urban Arts Project

 The goal of Mana Urban Arts Project is to support and pay tribute to this under-appreciated international community of artists.
 This spring, the project will extend to Chicago.
 The initiative is directed by Stanley Sudol, previously of Guerilla Galleries (GuGa), in Newark.
 His background is in Byzantine and Gothic art history, with a focus on frescoes and religious symbolism.

-We are proud to partner with Jonathan LeVine Gallery and The Bushwick Collective on site-specific projects, wall exchanges, and special events.
+We are proud to partner with Jonathan LeVine Gallery and the Bushwick Collective and JUXTAPOZ magazine on site-specific projects, wall exchanges, and special events.
 Mana Urban Arts is a subsidiary of Mana Contemporary, one of the nation’s largest art organizations with locations in Jersey City, Chicago, and Miami.

 (1) NYCHOS, 2016